 amongst the available servers, and can monitor server online/offline

-- Each server name/address may be prefixed with a domain name
+- Each server name/address can be prefixed with a domain name

 using the format <domain>\<server>.